metamn/beat/code/pages/tomorrowww/tomorrowww.md

 Now you can imagine what is like to focus on the Object.

 And there is still more.
-We didn't talk about our favorite subject &mdash; interface and experience design.
+We didn't talk about our favorite subject &mdash; user interface and experience design.
 Where is the hero?
 Should we add a hamburger menu somewhere?
 Can we use parallax scrolling on 'Issues'?

 Those who got annoyed by "Devices are the designers", or asking what kind of creativity is left behind, or thinking about the disappearance of their profession: Don't worry.